igutierrezm/DPMNeal3.jl/docs/src/create.md

 In this way, all the standard components of the DPM (e.g. the vector of cluster labels) will be stored in `parent`.
 Please, read carefully the documentation about `DPM` and its constructor/accessors in order to avoid redundancies.

-Once `MyDPM` is defined, the last step is to specialize the following methods to `m::MyDPM`:
+Once `MyDPM` is defined, the second and last step is to specialize the following methods to `m::MyDPM`:

 ```julia
 parent(m::MyDPM)